 The Health Insurance Portability and Accountability Act of 1996 was first created to safeguard a patient’s private health information (termed Protected Health Information, PHI), creating a requirement for HIPAA compliance for any organisation handling PHI.
 Initially, it was designed so that it would be easier for employees to transfer health plans between employers.
 However, as the health industry moved into the digital age, HIPAA became an important player in ensuring PHI is protected both on- and offline.
 It lays out industry-wide mandates regarding the distribution of a patient’s data, stipulating that whenever data is shared, the minimum amount of information must be transferred.

 Healthcare professionals and business associates alike usually receive extensive training in HIPAA compliance.
 This is, in part, due to the vague wording of HIPAA.
 The intention of this was to ensure that HIPAA protected PHI under a variety of situations, covered entities (CEs) and Business Associates.
 It also ensured that, even as technologies progressed, HIPAA would not need to be continuously updated as the vague terms accommodated for these progressions.
 Nevertheless, HIPAA has seen many revisions since its first inception to incorporate new means of protection or extend its coverage across the sector.

 Covered Entities and Business Associates

-Covered entities include healthcare providers, health plan or related that creates, maintains or transmits PHI.
+Covered entities include healthcare providers, health plans, healthcare clearinghouses or other related organisations that create, maintain or transmit PHI.
 Generally, employers are not CEs, though they do often have records of an employee’s health information.
 However, if they provide benefits such as the Employee Assistance Program (EAP), they are considered “hybrid entities” and thus must be HIPAA-compliant.

-In the case of hospitals, the hospital itself is the CE, and its employed healthcare providers are covered by the hospital.
+In the case of hospitals, the hospital itself is the CE, and its employed healthcare providers (doctors, nurses, etc) are covered by the hospital.
 Thus, the hospital is charged with implementing and enforcing HIPAA.
 They are also the ones that bear the consequences of HIPAA non-compliance.

-The primary condition for HIPAA compliancy is that the CE or business associate instills the maximal technical, physical and administrative safeguards to protect PHI.
-This is stipulated in the HIPAA Privacy Rule.
+The primary condition for HIPAA compliancy is that the CE or business associate instils the maximal technical, physical and administrative safeguards to protect PHI.
+This is stipulated in the HIPAA Privacy and Security Rules.
 If the parties fail to maintain the integrity of the PHI, they must comply to the HIPAA Breach Notification Rule.

 HIPAA Privacy Rule: The Privacy Rule dictates how and when PHI can be disclosed.
 Originally, it took force in 2003 and applies to all healthcare organisations, clearing houses and those that provide health plans.
 Since 2013, it has been extended to include business associates.